aehrc/sianno-xray/README.md

 <br>

 * The simple grader is run using the Python web framework Django.
-* From the terminal, with the VE activated, run the simple_grader server using the following command:
+* From the IDE terminal - with the VE activated - run the simple_grader server using the following command:
 >`py manage.py runserver`
 * The terminal will output the port that the server is running on.
 If the 8000 port (the default port) is in use, or you want to elect a different starting port, add the desired port to the runserver command:

 >`py manage.py runserver 8080`

+* If a separate settings file is to be used, specify it like so; note that the command is in python sytax so the '.py' file extension will need to be ommitted from the settings filename:
+ > `py manage.py runserver 8080 --settings=simple_grader.<settings filename>`
-* For more information see the [Django Tutorial](https://docs.djangoproject.com/en/4.0/intro/tutorial01/ "Django Tutorial").
+* For more information see the [Django Tutorial](https://docs.djangoproject.com/en/4.0/topics/settings/ "Django Tutorial").

 * Navigate to the Sianno homepage by following the IP:Port address, followed by '/sianno'; for example, 127.0.0.1:8080/sianno